The people of the Nambucca show their true colours in a crisis. Time after time we prove ourselves by digging deep to help those in need.

 “Unfortunately, over there it’s still not over,” Nambucca Heads RSL Club’s Toni Mansfield said.

 “There’s been a little rain recently, but not enough.
 Some green is starting to poke through the cracks of dried earth – but it’s all weeds.”

 And as any country kid knows, a green drought after brown can be just as devastating, with livestock bloating to the point of death from gutsing on fresh greenery after months of dry feed.

-So the Nambucca Heads RSL Club team behind the last drought relief run out to Tamworth are planning to do it all again in a fortnight’s time.
+So the Nambucca Heads RSL Club team behind the last drought relief run out to Tamworth are planning to do it all again.

 “This was never gonna be a one-time thing,” Toni said.

 “We love helping.
 The amount of community generosity shown during the last run – I’ve never seen anything like it before in my life.
 It just made you want to do more.”

 We love helping.
 The amount of community generosity shown during the last run – I’ve never seen anything like it before in my life.
 It just made you want to do more.

 All donations will again be heading out to the state-wide Uniting Church-backed ‘Doing It For Our Farmers’ drought relief organisation base in Tamworth where Sue Ellen Wilkin manages distribution to a broad swathe of needy communities across the Central West.